Jan0660/kittygifs/docs/api.md

 Updates a gif.
 The authenticated user must be the uploader of the gif or have the `perm:edit_all_gifs` group.

+Query parameters:

+- `gifEditSuggestion`: string - the event ID of the gif edit suggestion to accept

 Request body:

 - tags: []string